 What is This About?

-So to try and make a keratin treatment a popular choice again, stylists started promoting theirs as a “formaldehyde-free” treatment.
+So to try making keratin treatments popular again, stylists started promoting theirs as a “formaldehyde-free” treatment.
 Instead they used methylene glycol.
-However, that one is not that much better.
+However, that is not much better.
 It is simply diluted with water.
 “The use of methylene glycol is a ploy to avoid the use of formaldehyde,” said David Andrews, a senior scientist from EWG in a recent interview.

 And as the formaldehyde gets released in the air with heat, using the methylene glycol has the exact same effect as the traditional one.
 Once the stylist blow-dries the hair or uses any other heat tool, the chemicals are out in the open.
 Even clients, who are not as frequently in contact with the mixture as the stylists, have reported symptoms.